 The Montessori Family Box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.

 Those eggs have a pattern so I will simply as the child to find the matching half.

 I love those glittery little eggs.
-The child has to hide the coloured egg into the corresponding plastic egg.
+The child has to hide the coloured egg in the corresponding plastic egg.

 It’s so easy to reuse egg cartons.
-So with this one, I have only use my sharpies and coloured the bottom of the egg carton.
+So with this one, I have only used my sharpies and coloured the bottom of the egg carton.
 Another colour matching.

 Match the number of dots to the right numeral.

 I write some word families on the eggs, with the end blend on one half and the first letter on the other half.

 I have written “sat, mat, rat, cat, bat, fat, hat”, “pen, hen, zen, ten, men”, “big, wig, jig, pig”, “bug, mug, rug, tug”, “bog, mog, log, jog, dog”

 I am sure you have many more ideas too!